-The Wheeler Centre is dedicated to being the cornerstone of Australia’s literary activity, contributing to a deeper thinking society and to building a community around the sharing of ideas and conversations.
+We are dedicated to being the cornerstone of Australia’s literary activity: by supporting the health and vitality of the writing and ideas ecosystem we continue to contribute to a deeper thinking society and enable the story-telling and story-making that builds communities around the sharing of ideas and conversations.